 - Repeating statements: Individuals with SO-OCD may repeat statements to themselves as a way to relieve their anxiety.
 For example, someone might have a ritual to repeat, “I am not gay” 17 times whenever an intrusive thought comes to their mind.

-- Praying: People with SO-OCD may pray dozens, or even hundreds, of times a day to ask for clarity on their sexual orientation or for forgiveness for perceived “sins.”
+- Praying: People with SO-OCD may pray excessively—dozens or even hundreds of times per day—to ask for clarity on their sexual orientation or for forgiveness for perceived “sins.”

 Sexual orientation OCD ERP therapy